 See below for more information about what we do.

 We publish and distribute information on the history, ecology, management, and economic impacts of grizzly bears.
 In 2017 we published the Report of the Board of Inquiry, presenting the current state of BC's grizzly bears, from why they are important in our ecosystem to the effects of human-bear conflict.
 It provides recommendations to ensure a viable future for Canada's grizzly bears.
 Our other repots can be found on the Reports page.

-a research advisory committee (RAC) to identify knowledge gaps and advise us on future research priorities.
-The RAC provides a well rounded opinion through the lenses of ecology, social science, traditional ecological knowledge, conservation and animal welfare to ensure we are considering a broad range of research opportunities.
+In May 2017, we appointed a research advisory committee (RAC) to identify knowledge gaps and advise us on future research priorities.
+The RAC provides a well rounded opinion through the lenses of ecology, social science, traditional ecological knowledge, conservation, and animal welfare to ensure we are considering a broad range of research opportunities.

 We are building a community of grizzly bear advocates by sharing facts, articles, and videos of relevance to grizzly bears and the issues they face.

-We are developing a grizzly bear education kit for elementary school children, ensuring young minds have the tools and resources available to them to develop respect for, rather than fear of, grizzly bears.
-The kit will be piloted in a BC school district in
+We developed a grizzly bear education unit for elementary school children, ensuring young minds have the tools and resources available to them to understand the importance of grizzly bears.
+Learn more here.

 We are developing a bear spray / electric fencing program to proactively manage how humans interact with grizzlies.

 You can participate by following and sharing our social media posts, signing up for our newsletter, getting a deck of our grizzly bear playing cards for your friends and family, or by becoming a Grizzly Guardian.